Coiot/silly-kitty/content/the-village-spay-neuter-clinic-information.md

 +++
 In collaboration with the Friends of Prairie Grove Pound, we sponsor monthly/bi-monthly low cost spay/neuter clinics for cats.

-At this time, this page is strictly informative for scheduled participants for the **SATURDAY, JULY 11, 2020** clinic date.
+At this time, this page is strictly informative for scheduled participants for the **SUNDAY, JULY 19, 2020** clinic date.

 **BASIC INSTRUCTIONS**: